Pecos Classification: Early Basketmaker II (1500 BCE – 50 CE)

-Late Basketmaker II (50 – 500)
+Late Basketmaker II (50–500)

 The people constructed primitive storage bins, cists, and shallow pit-houses.
 At this stage, evidence suggests that the beginning of a religious and decision-making structure had already developed.
 Shamanistic cults existed, and petroglyphs and other rock art indicate a ceremonial structure as well.
 Groups appear to be increasingly linked into larger-scale decision-making bodies.

-Basketmaker III (500 – 750)
+Basketmaker III (500–750)

 Deep pithouses were developed, along with some above-ground rooms.
 The bow and arrow replace the atlatl and spear.
 Plain bisque and some painted black-on-white pottery is made.
 Cultivation begins of beans, available due to trade from Central America, and edible due to slow cooking in pottery vessels.
 Wild amaranth and pinyon pine were also staples.
 People of this period may have domesticated turkeys.

 The prototype kivas were large, round, and subterranean.

-Pueblo I Period (750 – 900)
+Pueblo I period (750–900)

-The Pueblo I Period saw increasing populations, growing village size, social integration, and more complicated and complex agricultural systems typified this Period.
+The Pueblo I period saw increasing populations, growing village size, social integration, and more complicated and complex agricultural systems typified this period.
 The construction and year-round occupation of pueblos begins; the people constructed reservoirs and canals to deal with scarce and irregular water resources.
 Large villages and great kivas appear, though pithouses still remain in use.
 Above-ground construction is of jacal or crude masonry.
 Plain gray bisque predominates in pottery, though some red bisque and pottery decorated in black and white appears.

-Pueblo II Period (900 – 1150)
+Pueblo II (900–1150)

 By AD 1050, Chaco Canyon (in present-day New Mexico) was a major regional center, with a population of 1,500–5,000 people.
 It is surrounded by standardized planned towns, or great houses, built from the wood of more than 200,000 trees.
 Thirty-foot-wide (30 ft) roads, flanked by berms, radiate from Chaco in various directions.
 Small blocks of above-ground masonry rooms and a kiva make up a typical pueblo.
 Great kivas were up to 50–70 ft in diameter.
 Pottery consists of corrugated gray bisque and decorated black-on-white in addition to some decorated red and orange vessels.
 The people imported shells and turquoise from other cultures through trading.

-During the 12th century, populations began to grow after a decline at the end of the Pueblo II Period.
+During the 12th century, populations began to grow after a decline at the end of the Pueblo II period.
 More intense agriculture was characteristic, with terracing and irrigation common.

-Pueblo III Period (1150 – 1350)
+Pueblo III (1150–1350)

 Settlements consist of large pueblos, cliff dwellings, towers and turkey pens.
 Most villages in the Four Corners area are abandoned by AD 1300.
 The distinction between the Hohokam and Ancient Pueblo people becomes blurred.